loic-fejoz/beaglebone-ai64-tutorial/README.md

 ## Install

-In order to have all compilers and linkers from TI code generation tools at hands, first install following packages:
+In order to have all compilers and linkers from TI code generation tools at hands, but also the remoteproc headers, first install following packages:

 ```
-sudo apt install ti-c7000-cgt-v2.1 ti-c6000-cgt-v8.3 ti-pru-cgt-v2.3 ti-pru-software
+sudo apt install ti-c7000-cgt-v2.1 ti-c6000-cgt-v8.3 ti-pru-cgt-v2.3 ti-pru-software linux-headers-$(uname -r)
 ```

 ## Tutorial Steps